ZerothAngel/FtDScripts/control/README.md

   * SetPitch/SetRoll &mdash; Pitch & roll
   * SetThrottle/AdjustThrottle/ResetThrottle &mdash; Forward/reverse throttle (Longitudinal axis)
   * Reset &mdash; Typically releases control along X & Z plane.
 Main module's responsibility to actually map this function.

-## Combinations ##

-  * airplane cannot be combined with other DoF modules.
-  * sixdof can be combined with any 3DoF module so long as altitude/pitch/roll are not enabled.